- java.lang.Object

 Once a

-is received, the headers, response code and body (typically) are available.
-Whether the body has been read or not depends on the type<T>
+HttpResponseis received, the headers, response code and body (typically) are available.
+Whether the body has been read or not depends on the type<T>of the response body.
+See below.See below for discussion of synchronous versus asynchronous usage.

 Request bodies